 where n (n = 1, 2, 3, n > 3 ∙∙∙) is the vibration mode number. k1 = 0.162, k2 = 1.012, and k3 = 2.835,…. fn, E, L, t, and ρ represent the resonance frequency, Young’s modulus, cantilever length, thickness, and mass density, respectively[29, 30].
-The smart-cut method developed in our laboratory allows for precise and well-controlled production of SCD cantilevers, as evidenced by the dependence of resonance frequency on the cantilever length (Figure 2c).
-The Q factor are calculated using the band width method by performing Lorentzian fitting on the frequency spectra across a temperature range from 6.5 K to 380 K. To validate these measurements, the ring-down method is also employed to confirm the Q factors at each temperature.
-The Q factors are measured during both the heating and cooling process, as illustrated in Figure 2d, e for the 1st and 2nd resonance modes, respectively.
+The smart-cut method developed in our laboratory allows precise and well-controlled production of SCD cantilevers, as evidenced by the dependence of resonance frequency on the cantilever length (Figure S3).
+The Q factors were calculated using the band width method by performing Lorentzian fitting on the frequency spectra across a temperature range from 6.5 K to 380 K. To validate these measurements, the ring-down method is also employed to confirm the Q factors at each temperature.
+The Q factors were measured during both the heating and cooling process, as illustrated in Figure 2c, d for the 1st and 2nd resonance modes, respectively.
 The consistency between the Q factors obtained during heating and cooling, as well as the reproducibility of measurements on different days, rules out surface absorption as a significant contributor to the energy dissipation in the cantilever resonator.
 Notably, the overall Q-factors for the 1st mode resonance is over 400, 000 at room temperature while those for the 2nd mode are above 150, 000.
 At low temperature around 30 K, the Q factor approaches 1 million, demonstrating the exceptional mechanical performance of the SCD cantilevers.
-The temperature dependence of the Q-factor is primarily attributed to thermalelastic damping (TED), as discussed in detail in Supplementary Information (Figure S3).
+The temperature dependence of the Q-factor is primarily attributed to thermalelastic damping (TED), as discussed in detail in Supplementary Information (Figure S4).
+The temperature dependent resonance frequency for both the 1st and 2nd mode is shown in Figure 2e from 6.5 K to 380 K, from which the TCF was calculated (Figure 2f).
+It is noted that the TCF is as low as <-7ppm/K. Although this makes diamond insensitive to temperature, the thermal noise is expected to be greatly constrained.
+The low noise performance is a great merit for precise temperature controller.